 Are arbitrators immune from liability?

 The FAA does not contain default rules regulating the commencement of arbitral proceedings.
-Courts generally find that parties are bound by the dispute resolution procedures to which they have agreed.
-For example, if parties have agreed to multi-tiered dispute clauses with a period of negotiation or mediation before arbitration, courts typically enforce such agreements.
+Instead, this issue will be decided by reference to the dispute resolution procedures to which the parties have agreed or, in the absence of such agreement, by the law of the state of the seat of arbitration.
+For example, if parties have included a mandatory and precise period prior to the arbitration during which they agree to attempt negotiation or mediation, courts typically enforce such ‘tiered’ agreements.

 What interim measures are available?
 Will local courts issue interim measures pending the constitution of the tribunal?